Anesi Ozmon, LTD.

 At Anesi Ozmon, LTD, we proudly represent union workers in Chicago and throughout Illinois who have been injured on the job or due to working conditions.
 Our firm recognizes the importance of construction laborers, tradespeople and other union members when it comes to the development and continued prosperity of our nation’s largest cities – and we believe in protecting the rights of those workers every day.

-Since 1955, we have made it our mission to build meaningful relationships with Illinois’ hard-working men and women.
+Since 1955, our Illinois union workers’ compensation lawyers have made it their mission to build meaningful relationships with hard-working men and women throughout the state.
 We have supported numerous union causes and events, as well as legislative initiatives designed to protect workers’ rights, safety and success.
-We have handled workers’ compensation claims from union members from a wide range of Illinois laborers’ unions, ironworkers’ unions, electrical workers’ unions, plumbers’ unions, insulators’ unions and more.
+We have handled workers’ compensation claims from union members from a wide range of Illinois laborers unions, ironworkers unions, electrical workers unions, carpenters unions, plumbers unions, pipefitters unions, insulators unions and more.

 If you are a union worker who has been injured on the job in Illinois, reach out to our Chicago union workers’ compensation attorneys today to learn how we can help.